NAL

 Match Day Staff:

-• Maximum of 5 coaching staff members permitted in technical area and must be listed on the Match Day Card (Not including Qualified Medical Professional or ATC)
+• Maximum of 5 coaching staff members permitted in the technical area and must be listed on the Match Day Card (Not including Qualified Medical Professional or ATC)

 • There must be at least (1) registered staff member in the technical area for each match, and the NAL recommends at least (2).